tgolubev/Drift-Diffusion_Python/README.md

 C++: 3.7 sec

 Therefore, currently the C++ version is much faster, perhaps with a disadvantage of being less elegant to read.

+## Citing
+If you use this code in a scientific publication, I would appreciate citations to the following paper:

+T. Golubev, D. Liu, R. Lunt, P. Duxbury.
+Understanding the impact of C60 at the interface of perovskite solar cells via drift-diffusion modeling.
+AIP Advances 9, 035026 (2019) https://aip.scitation.org/doi/full/10.1063/1.5068690